 The data compilation is conducted on the most detailed level.
-Labor productivity is computed by 117 industries and Productivity is computed by 69 industries.
+Labor productivity is computed by 117 industries in the Industry classification in the Danish National Accounts and Productivity is computed by 69 industries.
 Labor productivity is defined as the real value of Gross value added (GVA) per hour worked.
 The calculations are based on figures from market activity from national accounts, i.e. the total economy excluding the sectors: General government (S.13) and NPISH (S.15).
 The Total is however based on figures for the total economy.

-The growth in Labor productivity is derived from contributions from four sources: · It-capital deepening (computed with figures from the capital stock) · Non-it capital deepening (computed with figures from the capital stock) · Educational level (computed with figures from labor force education statistics) · Total factor productivity (computed residually when Labor productivity and the three above numbers are computed)
+The growth in Labor productivity is derived from contributions from four sources: \cdot It-capital deepening (computed with figures from the capital stock) \cdot Non-it capital deepening (computed with figures from the capital stock) \cdot Educational level (computed with figures from labor force education statistics) \cdot Total factor productivity (computed residually when Labor productivity and the three above numbers are computed)

-The KLEMS method is based on output per hour worked and is therefore derived from contributions from the above four sources (calculated in another way than by the GVA-method above) and the three sources below (computed with figures from the input-output tables): Intermediate consumption of Energy · Intermediate consumption of Materials · Intermediate consumption of Services
+The KLEMS method is based on output per hour worked and is therefore derived from contributions from the above four sources (calculated in another way than by the GVA-method above) and the three sources below (computed with figures from the input-output tables): Intermediate consumption of Energy \cdot Intermediate consumption of Materials \cdot Intermediate consumption of Services